Connect with us

 Crisis in the Central African Republic

-The 8th round of Integrated Food Security Phase Classification (IPC) carried out in late April 2014 indicates that 45 percent of the rural population (1.7 million people) is food insecure; 26 percent has been classified as Crisis (phase 3) and 19 percent as Emergency (phase 4).
+The latest Integrated Food Security Phase Classification (IPC) analysis carried out in October 2014 indicates that 1.5 million people is food insecure; 19 percent of the rural population has been classified as Crisis (IPC phase 3) and 12 percent as Emergency (IPC phase 4).

 In a country where agriculture provides the main source of livelihoods and income, it is crucial to respond to the urgent needs of affected farmers, whose vulnerability continues to rise and livelihoods are increasingly at risk.

 FAO has established strategic partnership with NGOs to provide crop production support to 111 750 vulnerable families and 100 seed multiplier groups across the country throughout 2014.
 Each family received 25 kg of crop seeds (varieties included bean, groundnut, maize, millet, niébé, rice, sesame and sorghum) and two hoes to plant in time and produce their own food.
 In addition, FAO is assisting 30 000 internally displaced people with vegetable seeds and tools that hadn't received support during the last agriculture campaign.